CSS Text Styling

 The text-shadow

-property adds a shadow to the text.
+property adds a shadow effect to text.

 Syntax: